galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 2. Generate an **MLST** report with **MLST** tool that scans genomes against PubMLST schemes
 3. Generate reports with **AMR** genes and **VF** using [__ABRicate__](https://github.com/tseemann/abricate)

 As outputs, we will get our **FASTA** and **Tabular** files to track genes and visualize our pathogenic identification.
-For that we will one more file needed to create a report and we can upload it directly:
+For that we will need one more file to create a report and we can upload it directly:

 > <hands-on-title>Data upload</hands-on-title>
 >